grovernitin48/tmpGot/README.md

 **[⬆ Back to Top](#table-of-contents)**

-4. ### Array Questions: Return 2 indices from an array, sum of their elements is= to given number?
+4. ### Array Questions: Sum of 2 elements in array

 ```jsx harmony
 let A = [1, 4, 11, 5, 45, 6, 10, 8, 8, 4, 4];